emrulk1/web_practices/questions.md

 ### Task 12

-- Create a progress bar to show how many tasks so far you have completed (among 1-11) without using any CSS.
+Create 2 progress bars to show how many tasks so far you have completed (among 1-11):
-- Create another progress bar to show the same, but use something other than what you used last time.
-You can use CSS this time.
-But do not use more than one HTML element.
+- Find an HTML-based solution for the first one.
+- Show a CSS-based approach for the second one.

+In each case, you are not allowed to use more than one HTML tag.

 _Est. time: 25m_